KDE/documentation-develop-kde-org/content/hig/introduction/convergence.md

 The KDE HIG defines an optimal user experience for each device type, as described in [device type]({{< relref "devicetypes" >}}).

-Convergence requires an understanding of the commonalities in the user interface.
-Convergence can then be implemented by providing variations of `the common UI components [architecture]({{< relref "architecture" >}}) which correspond with the optimal user experience for each device's usage model.
+Optimized convergence requires an understanding of the commonalities in the user interface.
+Convergence can be implemented by providing variations of `the common UI components [architecture]({{< relref "architecture" >}}) which correspond with the optimal user experience for each device's usage model.

+The same application can accommodate various form factors.
+The application can decide which forms to apply depending on available screen sizes.

-Making convergent applications
+Making Convergent Applications
 ------------------------------

 The best way to create convergent applications is to follow the